enikey87/otel-playground/nomad/README.md

 - Tasks within a Group run together on the same machine.
 - `local` path is filesystem that nomad creates for a task.
+- Nomad’s default network is the Node network (physical network that your nodes are connected to).
+Each task group instance uses the Node IP network and gets its own port through dynamic port assignment.
+Since there is no Virtual IP or an additional overlay network required, the Nomad cluster network can be part of an existing enterprise network.

 #### Videos